 You are not alone if you think it is difficult to find talented job candidates.
-75% of managers struggle to attract and recruit the top people they need.

 - You will get a ton of profiles to sift through, but you can narrow the list by using search filters such as location, experience, and industry.